maliMirkec/personal-website/site/side-projects/web-dev-zoo/html/hellbender001.md

 type: articles-item
 ---

-{% cldnryfetch "hh1_t5etcj" "Poorly drawn hellbender with a text in a speech bubble: “HTML hellbender says: Don’t forget the lang attribute to define the default language.”" false true "picolo plain" %}
+{% cldnryfetch "hh1_pehhab" "Poorly drawn hellbender with a text in a speech bubble: “HTML hellbender says: Don’t forget the lang attribute to define the default language.”" false true "center plain" %}

-HTML hellbender says: Don’t forget the `lang` attribute to define the default language.
+HTML hellbender says:

+> Don’t forget the `lang` attribute to define the default language.

+And here’s why:

 {% note "Benefits" %}
 - Screen readers use the `lang` attribute to pronounce words correctly and adjust voice settings, making content easier to understand.